Xiaogrill/docker-firefox/README.md

 ## Dependencies

-Docker, sudo, sakura (terminal for --no-interaction), X, alsa for sound(?).
+Docker, sudo, sakura (terminal for --no-interaction), X.

 Customize to your needs.